Last updated December 30th, 2018.

-But when it comes to economic development, the two nations are a world apart.
+Yet when it comes to economic development, China and India are a world apart.

-China’s economy bolted forward since their reform policies in the 1980s and 1990s.
-The privatization of businesses created immense amounts of wealth during this period, all while foreign investors rushed to take advantage of the imminent rise of China.
+China’s economy jolted forward since their reform policies during the 1980s and 1990s.
+A main reason is because privatization of state-owned businesses created huge amounts of wealth, all while foreign investors rushed to take advantage of China’s imminent rise.

-Meanwhile, India suffered during the same period.
-Rampant corruption, endless bureaucracy, inept politicians, lack of a clear legal structure, and many other challenges held the country back.
+Meanwhile, India lagged behind over the past several decades.
+Rampant corruption, seemingly endless bureaucracy, inept politicians, lack of a clear legal structure, and other challenges held the country back… and still do.

 China’s Economic Slowdown

-One of the most important problems in China is corruption.
-Senior officials in Beijing have vowed to tackle corruption and some of the largest companies in China, such as Sinopec, have been publicly called out and told to clean up their act.
+Perhaps the most important issue in China is corruption.
+Senior officials in Beijing have vowed to tackle corruption while some of the largest companies in China, such as Sinopec, have been publicly called out and told to clean up their act.

-Premier Li in particular has shown that the fight against corruption is one of his main focuses.
-He said China will show “zero-tolerance” for corrupt executives and officials regardless of “how senior his position is”.
-It’s estimated that corruption costs the Chinese economy over US$100 billion per year.
+In particular, Premier Li is showing the fight against corruption is among his government’s top focuses.
+He says China will show “zero-tolerance” for corrupt executives and communist party officials regardless of “how senior their position is”.

-In addition, rising wages are causing weak export growth, fixed-asset investment is near a 13-year low, concerns about a property bubble are worrying economists, low oil prices and demand are causing deflationary pressure, and lending data from banks remain poor – just to name a few more issues.
+Furthermore, rising wages are causing weaker export growth, fixed-asset investment is near a 15-year low, property bubble concerns are worrying economists, and lending data from banks remain poor – just to name a few more issues.

 The 21st Century: The Indian Century?

-It won’t stop there.
-Projections by Cebr Global’s World Economic League Table (WELT) say that India will become the world’s third largest economy by 2030.
-Some experts even claim that India will become the world’s largest in the longer-term, as China faces a demographic shift.
+But it won’t stop there.
+Projections by CEBR Global’s World Economic League Table claim India will become the world’s third largest economy by 2030.
+More than a few top experts even say India will become the world’s largest in the long-term as China faces a demographic shift.

-Investors have just recently begun to have a more positive outlook towards the Indian economy.
-Prime Minister Narendra Modi was elected in 2014 and initiated measures aimed at increasing competitiveness, improving infrastructure and government services, and making life easier for businesses.
+Foreign investors only recently started having a positive outlook towards the Indian economy.
+Prime Minister Narendra Modi was elected in 2014 and initiated measures aimed at increasing competitiveness, improving infrastructure, and making life easier for businessmen.

 Arguably, reforms such as these will make all the difference.
-While China has supported entrepreneurship, mandatory education, and international investment for several decades, India has consistently lagged behind.
+China supports entrepreneurship, mandatory education, and international investment for several decades.
+India consistently lags behind though.

-High-tax rates, bureaucracy, and lack of government support for SMEs (Small and Medium Enterprises) has stifled wealth creation in India.
-At the same time, public schooling is notoriously poor and education is not mandatory.
-This has led to an uneducated workforce and a literacy rate of only 74%.
+High-tax rates, bureaucracy, and lack of government support for SMEs stifles wealth creation in India.
+Similarly, public schooling is notoriously bad while education is not mandatory.
+This has led to an uneducated workforce and a literacy rate of just 74%.

 India vs. China: Which is Better to Invest In?

-While China may be facing a “slowdown”, the country was still was among the best performing in the world last year.
-Its long term prospects remain very attractive.
+While China may be facing a “slowdown”, they were still among 2018’s best emerging markets in terms of growth.
+The country’s long term prospects remain positive.

 From 1979 until 2010, the average GDP growth rate in China was 9.9%.
 No one should expect numbers in the upper single digits and lower double digits anymore.
-But most nations would give almost anything for even 6%-7% growth.
+But most nations would give almost anything for even growth numbers between 6% and 7%.

-Likewise, India is attractive to companies and investors for reasons which we’ve already explained.
+Likewise, India is attractive to companies and investors due to reasons we already explained.

 It’s hard to determine whether Chinese stocks or their Indian counterparts will perform better over the short, medium, or long-term.
-We recommend that investors have sufficient exposure to both places within an already diversified portfolio.
+We recommend that investors have sufficient exposure to each market within an already diversified portfolio.